marklawton/writeups/jumpbox/README.md

 ```
 ### kubectl
 ```
-which kubectl nothing there, after finding a page on how to install
+which kubectl --> nothing there, after finding a page on how to install

 https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/

 Then realised we couldnt download into the box directly, so needed to think outside the box (sorry for the pun!)

-Over to the attack box (I use the Kali attack box I fel it has more functionality)
+Over to the attack box (I use the Kali attack box I felt it has more functionality)

 So download kubectl to attack box using the curl command below